 Milton Friedman provided an exemplary explanation of how a publicly-funded healthcare system (through healthcare vouchers) in a free(r) market where consumers have the choice to spend their healthcare vouchers on the producers/firms of their choice (rather than being confined to a state-imposed monopoly) as well as there being no imposed medical licensure requirements could produce much larger welfare gains for society in Capitalism and Freedom.
 Nevertheless, there are a myriad of barriers to this and one of the reasons healthcare vouchers have not been adopted is because many estimate that there could be higher average costs as a result of publicly-funded, privately-provided healthcare (such as in the USA, despite its higher quality of healthcare at the cost of not being able to provide quantity of healthcare to all) in the UK, for example (where the NHS is, essentially, the state-imposed monopoly that largely dominates the marketplace).
-Furthermore, the fact that medical licensure.
+Furthermore, medical licensure is intended to regulate quality in a marketplace where consumers are at significant risk of being exploited due to asymmetric information; this provides ample justification for a well-intentioned but ultimately adverse intervention.
 The emergence of Blockchain technology, however, could be a means through which this problem can be solved.

 Firstly, I must confess that I possess only a cursory knowledge of Blockchain technology but I think that it definitely has the potential to greatly benefit society although I remain somewhat sceptical of it for several reasons.
 My scepticism stems from the paper by Satoshi Nakamoto where I truly do not understand a lot of the terminology used and I am more sceptical still because the identity of the author(s) remains largely unknown.
 Although Blockchain has been likened to the Internet in terms of its revolutionary potential, everyone knows who Sir Tim Berners Lee is and, for that reason, I do not fully understand why, if someone thinks they have something good for society, they would be so wary of releasing their identity (even if they think they may face state-led repercussions or otherwise).
 Furthermore, there are also concerns regarding the purported privacy of Blockchain technology in itself; for example, Dr. Sarah Meiklejohn (a Lecturer/Assistant Professor at University College London’s Department of Computer Science) is thought by many to have written the definitive paper on how transactions on the Blockchain can be traced.
 I must also say that I would not know how to technically implement this, although there are many companies in this exciting space (such as Guardtime) who may.
 However, in what follows, I will seek to explain how the application of Blockchain technology can solve the myriad of problems that optional medical licensure, healthcare vouchers and so on may otherwise entail.
 Even if I do not adequately understand Blockchain technology, I think even the most sinister minds would find it difficult or at least significantly morally problematic to tamper with records that concern peoples’ healthcare.

-Additionally, this would benefit aspiring medical students and healthcare practitioners more broadly across the world since people would no longer need to study in a particular country in order to gain favourable status for passing that jurisdiction’s licensing examinations, keeping up with their professional standards etc. and, therefore, such people would be free to study anywhere in the world and, subsequently, practice anywhere in the world depending on immigration restrictions and consumers’ and firms’ appetites for their particular professional standards, license etc. In countries where medical education is relatively cheap (India and parts of mainland Europe, for example) compared to places where the costs are exorbitant (like the USA), this would mean that students from the latter countries could study in the former countries and return to their home countries to practice medicine more easily and with fewer complications and barriers to entry.
-This would also mean that healthcare educators in countries such as the USA and UK would have to lower costs in the face of more global competition and, therefore, it would make medical education not only accessible to a broader range of people but enable medical practitioners to offer their services at a lower price upon qualification since they would not be straddled with so much debt.
+Additionally, this would benefit aspiring medical students and healthcare practitioners more broadly across the world since people would no longer need to study in a particular country in order to gain favourable status for passing that jurisdiction’s licensing examinations, keeping up with their professional standards etc. and, therefore, such people would be free to study anywhere in the world and subsequently practice anywhere depending on immigration restrictions, consumers’ and firms’ appetites for their particular professional standards, licenses etc. In countries where medical education is relatively cheap (India and parts of mainland Europe, for example) compared to places where the costs are exorbitant (like the USA), this would mean that students from the latter countries could study in the former countries and return to their home countries to practice medicine more easily and with fewer complications and barriers to entry.
+This would also mean that healthcare educators in countries such as the USA and UK would have to lower costs in the face of more global competition and, therefore, it would make medical education not only accessible to a greater range of people but enable medical practitioners to offer their services at a lower price upon qualification since they would not be straddled with so much debt.

-It will be clear, furthermore, to the reader that this has applications for licensure more broadly (outside of medical licensure) since licensing restrictions are at the heart of massive trade restrictions (within the EU and elsewhere – which is why it frustrates me when people say that the EU is the world’s largest free trade zone because it is not truly free trade in the strictest sense of the term).
-Indeed, Milton Friedman targeted medical licensure specifically because it is this argument that is the most difficult and most justifiable when it comes to licensure; after defeating the arguments for medical licensure (or arguments against the advocated abolition of medical licensure and/or implementing it in a manner in which it is optional rather than compulsory), the arguments for other sorts of licensure fall down like straw men.
+It will be clear, furthermore, to the reader that this has applications for licensure more broadly (that is, outside of solely medical licensure) since licensing restrictions are at the heart of massive trade restrictions (within the EU and elsewhere – which is why it frustrates your author when people say that the EU is the world’s largest free trade zone because it is not truly free trade in the strictest sense of the term).
+Indeed, Milton Friedman targeted medical licensure specifically because it is this argument that is the most difficult and most justifiable when it comes to licensure; after defeating the arguments for medical licensure (or arguments against its abolition or implementation in a manner that is optional rather than compulsory), the arguments for other sorts of licensure fall down like straw men.